cscutcher/snapper_systemd_boot/README.md

 * Protection around snapper or `snapper_systemd_boot` running while booted into snapshot.
 * Ability to test functionality around btrfs and snapper calls.
+* Reduce number of pip pre-requisites;
+    * While I quite like `reprutils` as a way to cleanly define a `repr` that's std compliant, I could probably do without it.
+    * My limited use of the `sh` equally could probably be replaced with stdlib.